KrishMoond/job_portal_microservice/README.md

 2. `OutboxPoller` runs every 5 seconds and publishes pending events to RabbitMQ
 3. Consumer services receive and process events independently

+Failed publish attempts are retried up to **5 times**.
+After 5 failures the event is marked `dead_lettered = true` and excluded from future polls.

 ### RabbitMQ Queues

 | Queue | Producer | Consumer |